azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 |FixRuntimeAccount| This will correct all the permissions issues related to the scanning account| False | Provide this switch only when you want to add new subscriptions for central scanning mode or if scanning account credential needs to be updated |
 |CentralScanMode| It is mandatory to use CentralScanMode switch| True | |

-###### 2.3 Diagnosing the health of Central Mode CA (multiple Automation accounts option)
+##### 2.3 Diagnosing the health of Central Mode CA (multiple Automation accounts option)

-You can run the command below (see the main section for Get-AzSKContinuousAssurance earlier  in this doc for details)
+You can run the command below to enquire the health of CA setup in your subscription.
+In the case of multi-Automation account setup, you can query the status of one setup at a time.
+As a result, you must pass the name of the automation account and the automation account resource group as parameters.
+Note that the '-CentralScanMode' flag is not requied for this command.

 ```PowerShell
 $SubscriptionId = '<subscriptionId>'